Basic EPS

 Fact pattern:

-Company N has a consolidated net profit of CU100,000.
-Its Subsidiary R, in which N has an 60% interest, has a loss of CU10,000.
+Company N has a net profit of CU100,000 excluding any share of the results of its Subsidiary R. Subsidiary R, in which N has a 60% interest, has a loss of CU10,000.

 When Company N is not obligated to cover losses attributable to NCI